sii/sipcalc/README.md

-Sipcalc is an "advanced" console based ip subnet calculator.
+Sipcalc is an console based ip subnet calculator with IPv4 and IPv6 support.

-** NOTE **
-Sipcalc is not really under active development, but if problems are encountered I will do what I can to fix them and put out a new release.

-Sipcalc was created in 2001, it has the features I want in an ip calculator.
+Sipcalc development started back in 2001 and has most of the features I want in an ip calculator.
+It is no longer under active development, though bugfixes and patches are accepted.

-**
+Sipcalc is available in many Linux/BSD distributions, usually as a package named sipcalc.
+Release tarballs are available from http://www.routemeister.net/

+--

 Features include:
 - IPv4